korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 ## [b. java.util.Collections Methods]()
 <div align="justify">

-In this lecture, I want to set up a Card class, which will be used to create a deck of playing cards.
+In this section, I want to set up a Card class, which will be used to create a deck of playing cards.
 I'll be using these cards, and decks of cards, to demonstrate many of the methods on **java.util.Collections**.